opusonesolutions/carsons/README.md

         'A': (x, y) cross-sectional position of conductor A in meters ...
     }
-    radius: {
+    outside_radius: {
-        'A': radius of conductor A
+        'A': outside radius of conductor A, including insulation and jacket thickness ...
-        ...
     }
     insulation_thickness: {